bliutwo/pomodoro/README.md

 - [PowerPom - Pomodoro Timer](https://www.microsoft.com/en-us/p/powerpom-pomodoro-timer/9p5zscl5qc8w?activetab=pivot:overviewtab): In this one, I don't see an option to make it a tiny part of the screen.
 Moreover, it has ads.
 Yuck.
 - [Focus Booster App](https://www.focusboosterapp.com/download): 30-day trial.
 Also yuck.
-- [Top 10 Free and Open Source Pomodoro Apps](https://medevel.com/top-10-free-and-open-source-pomodoro-apps-for-windows-macos-and-linux/): The problem is that these don't do *exactly* what I want it to do, and the one always-on-top option seems too big.
+- [Top 10 Free and Open Source Pomodoro Apps](https://medevel.com/top-10-free-and-open-source-pomodoro-apps-for-windows-macos-and-linux/): The problem is that these don't do *exactly* what I want it to do, and the windows themselves (in the case of having any of them always-on-top) seem too big.

 # Pomodoro Python script